mmbeeb/MMBeebXL/README.md

 An optional mmc.cfg file can be created in Documents\BeebEm folder:

-The first line can be blank or contain an alternative image pathname.
+The first line can contain an alternative image pathname.
 If it starts with '\\' then the Documents path will be prefixed.
-A second line allows a different 'hardware address' to be given, though only FE1C is valid, else the default FE18 is selected.

-If the Econet is enabled, the address FE18 causes a conflict and the MMC won't work.
-Untick Econet On/Off in the Hardware menu.
-To use the FE1C address, you need a version "Model B MMFS MM" which has been changed to use this address.
+The hardware address is now 0xfe1c.
+This is the new default for MMFS (currently version 1.52).